 Is there anything more annoying than trying to breathe when you have a stuffy nose?
-Nasal congestion is very common - it can be caused by sinus infections, allergies, and the common cold - and it can ruin your day, regardless of its cause.
+Nasal congestion is very common - it can be caused by sinus infections, allergies (such as hay fever), and the common cold - and it can ruin your day, regardless of its cause.
 Luckily, there are a few things you can do to get some relief.
 Try some of these quick DIY remedies, and you'll be breathing more easily in no time.

 1. Drink plenty of liquids.

 Staying hydrated is more important than ever when you're feeling stuffy.
 Drinking lots of water will help thin the mucus in your passageways, so it will be able to drain more easily.
 If you've got a scratchy throat in addition to your stuffy nose, hot tea is a soothing alternative to plain water (and the steam will help you breathe better, too).

 2. Take a hot shower.

 Damp, steamy air will help hydrate your passageways and loosen any mucus that's blocking you up, so go ahead and enjoy that extra-long shower.
 You can also heat a pan of water on the stove and inhale the steam.
 Add a few drops of peppermint or eucalyptus essential oil for extra relief.

 Dry air irritates your nasal passageways, which makes your congestion worse.
 If you live in a dry climate, use a humidifier to add moisture to the air in your house, especially in your bedroom.
 This will soothe your passageways and loosen any mucus in your sinuses.

 Try flushing your sinuses out with a eucalyptus oil can help unblock your nose by reducing inflammation in your sinuses.
 Add a few drops of oil to a pan of hot water and inhale the steam, or try sprinkling some eucalyptus oil on your pillow to help you breathe during the night.